cedrickchee/ssd-yolo-retinanet/README.md

 # Realtime Multi-object Detection Pipeline

 _Note: this repo is currently under heavy development.
-Not ready for general consumption.
-So, please refrain from using it in production._
+It's not ready for general consumption.
+So, please refrain yourself from using it in production._

-The goal of this project is to buid a real-time state-of-the-art multi-object detection pipeline that can be jointly train in single stage.
+The goal of this project is to buid a single end-to-end deep learning model for more accurate and faster (near real-time) multi-object detection that can be train in single-pass of multiple different pieces:

-The PyTorch implementation will Weave together these techniques and methods from various research papers:

 * Single Shot MultiBox Detector (SSD)
 * YOLOv3 real-time properties